Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ##### !question

-Write a function `print_multiple` that takes two argument, a string `word` and a number `amount`.
+Write a function `repeat_variable` that takes two argument, a string `word` and a number `amount`.
 The function has the following behavior:
 * The function returns a string that repeats a counter number (starting at 1) and then the string `amount` number of times
 * The function can use either a while loop or a for loop, but it must use a loop